Normation/rundeck-plugin-rudder/Readme.md

 Usage
 -----

+Documentation about available properties for the plugin is available in the "Admin" page, in "Resource Model Sources" > "Rudder Resources",

-You can configure the Resource Model Sources for a project either via the RunDeck GUI, under the "Admin" page, or you can modify the `project.properties` file to configure the sources.
+You can configure the Resource Model Sources on a per-project basis, via the RunDeck GUI.
+When a project is selected in RunDeck main bar, select the "Configure" button, then "Simple Configuration" > "Resource Model Source".

+Here, you need to "Add Source" > "Rudder Resources", and file the fields.

+You can also modify the `${rundeck_base_dir}/projects/${project_name}/etc/project.properties` file directly to configure the sources.

 See: [Resource Model Source Configuration](http://rundeck.org/docs/plugins-user-guide/configuring.html#resource-model-sources)